AmarFeisel/git-course/README.md

-This repo was used to learn git from maigoscode
+This repo was used to learn git from amigoscode